 There isn’t a cookie cutter approach to campaign structure, but I’m a strong proponent of a 1:1:1 campaign to ad group to keywords setup.
 In other words, I like to put one keyword in each ad group and one ad group in each campaign.
 Setting up your campaign like this can clutter your account from an organization standpoint, but here are two reasons why it’s worth it:

-When you use Adwords, you usually set daily budgets at the campaign level, so this type of campaign set up allows for more flexible spending, which is important because your keywords’ ROI can get maxed out.
+- When you use Adwords, you usually set daily budgets at the campaign level, so this type of campaign set up allows for more flexible spending.
+This is important because your keywords’ ROI can get maxed out.
 Adwords is an auction, so if you want to win more impressions, you have to bid more.
-At a certain point, the Cost-Per-Click (CPC) required to win more impressions won’t be worth it anymore, so you’ll want to allocate your budget elsewhere, which you can do more precisely if you categorize each keyword into its own campaign.
+Eventually, the CPC required to win more impressions won’t be worth it anymore, so you’ll want to allocate your budget elsewhere.
+You can do this precisely if you categorize each keyword into its own campaign.

 3. Craft your ad copy.